11 Microsoft Access Alternatives for 2025

 Who uses Access?

 This is actually quite an interesting question.
-A huge proportion of Access users in 2023 are enterprise IT teams in legacy industries - think banking, big corporations, and manufacturing companies for a few examples.
+A decent proportion of Access users in 2025 are enterprise IT teams in legacy industries, including banking, big corporations, and manufacturing companies, for a few examples.

 Why?